 Item 13 - Election of auditors

-The nomination committee proposes that PWC is appointed as accounting firm and that Aleksander Lyckow is appointed as the head auditor.
+The nomination committee proposes re-election of PwC as accounting firm and with Aleksander Lyckow as the head auditor.

 Item 14 - Resolution regarding guidelines for the nomination committee